memN0ps/redlotus-rs/README.md

 A UEFI Bootkit works under one or more of the following conditions:

-- Secure Boot is disabled on the machine, so no vulnerabilities are required to exploit it. (**Supported by this project**).
+- Secure Boot is disabled on the machine, so no vulnerabilities are required to exploit it (**supported by this project**).

 - Exploiting a known flaw in the UEFI firmware to disable Secure Boot in the case of an out-of-date firmware version or a product no longer supported, including the Bring Your Own Vulnerable Binary (BYOVB) technique to bring copies of vulnerable binaries to the machines to exploit a vulnerability or vulnerabilities and bypass Secure Boot on up-to-date UEFI systems (1-day/one-day).